Cargo Shipping Container Grading

 Cargo Worthy Container

-A Used Cargo Container that qualifies for overseas shipment and domestic transportation.
-Used Cargo Worthy Containers will have cosmetic blemishing such as rust / logos / patches / dinging / denting and various other non-structural aesthetic faults.
-Cargo Worthy Containers are used by exporters as Shipper Owned Containers for overseas cargo shipping.
+A used cargo container that qualifies for overseas shipment and has commonly been inspected by a certified surveyor to be approved for shipping.
+Used cargo worthy containers will have cosmetic blemishing such as rust / logos / patches / dinging / denting and various other non-structural aesthetic faults.
+Cargo worthy containers are used by exporters as shipper owned containers for overseas cargo transport.

 Water Tight Container

-A Used Cargo Container that is good for static storage.
-Used Water Tight Containers are great for onsite storage.
-They are structurally sound and will not have leaks or damages to the floor.
-Normally water tight used Containers will have more cosmetic blemishing than a cargo worthy container.
+A used cargo container that is good for domestic static storage.
+Used watertight containers will not have holes or leaks, but they will not qualify for export because they do not meet the requirements of a CSC inspection.
+They are suitable for domestic storage applications and will not have damages to the floor or doors.
+Normally water tight used containers will have more cosmetic blemishing than a cargo worthy container.